rhythm academy

 The method we use to teach music is designed to work on a group basis, using the ensemble of students to build up concepts that are then applied in performance.

-In general, younger students in particular do well and learn better when they learn with their peers and as they grow, they develop a camaraderie and network of support for each other which we know from experience helps a child develop social and emotional intelligence and we often see lifelong friendships blossom from those early music days.
+In particular, younger students learn better when they learn with their peers and as they grow, they develop a camaraderie and network of support for each other which we know from experience helps a child develop social and emotional intelligence and we often see lifelong friendships blossom from those early music days.

 Both instruments share the hardware and layout of the piano keyboard, which is pressed down by the fingers to create and control the sound.